-Contents Page
+age

 Important Notice

-Frequently Asked Questions9
+Frequently Asked Questions

 Eligibility and Participation

 When You Are Eligible

 When You Are No Longer Eligible

 If You Come Back to Work

 Extension of Health Benefits

 COBRA

 Retirement Between Ages 62 and 65

-Fund-paid COBRA19
+Fund-paid Health Extension

 Disability

 Arbitration

 FMLA

 Military Leave

 Dependent Eligibility

-When Your Dependent(s) Are No Longer Eligible
+When Your Dependent(s) Are No Longer Eligible.

 How to Enroll

 Special Enrollment Rules

-Your Notification Responsibility27
+Your Notification Responsibility

-What Benefits Are Provided
+What Benefits Are Provided .
+26

-Annual Out-Of-Pocket Maximum on In-Network Hospital, Medical
+Annual Out-Of-Pocket Maximum on In-Network Hospital, Medical,

-Mental Health and Substance Abuse Benefits
+Mental/Behavioral Health and Substance Abuse Benefits and Pharmacy .
+26

-Hospital, Medical, Mental Health and Substance Abuse Benefits $\dots \dots 29$
+Hospital, Medical, Mental/Behavioral Health and Substance

+Abuse Benefits

 Conditions for Hospital and Medical Expense Reimbursement

-About Blue Priority and Participating Providers
+About Participating Providers

 When You Go In-Network

 When You Go Out-of-Network

 Coverage When You Are Away from Home

 Benefit Maximums

-Newborns' and Mothers' Health Protection Act
+Newborns' and Mothers' Health Protection Act .33

-Pre-Certification

-Pre-Certification for Hospital, Medical, Mental Health and
+Pre-Certification for Hospital, Medical, Mental/Behavioral Health and

 Substance Abuse

 Overview of Out-of-Pocket Expenses

 Schedule of Covered Services

+In the Hospital and Other Inpatient Treatment Centers

+Emergency Care.

+Outpatient Treatment Facilities

+Care in the Doctor's Office

+Home Health Care .41